 Size the vents and ducts so they are large enough to allow the required flow rate of air.
 The "free area" of ducts must be as large as the exposed area of the radiator.
-Refer to the model-specific Specification Sheet for the airflow requirements and allowed airflow restriction.
+Refer to the genset Data Sheet for the airflow requirements and allowed airflow restriction.